chunklhit/cve/argo/argo-cd/application_enumeration.md

 The Application API (eg: /api/v1/applications/{name}/logs) return error msg.<br>
 ![avatar](img/poc-demo.jpg)

-# Response by official argo
+# Reply by official argo
 The official argo reply by email: There is an issue to track the breaking API change that would eliminate this problem: https://github.com/argoproj/argo-cd/issues/9906
 ![avatar](img/response.jpg)